-- 1. Log into Canvas and on the left column you will see tabs such as "Home", "Announcements" "Assignments" "Syllabus", "Grades", and so forth. - 2.
-Click on the tab "Home" to access the information you need to get started.
-Under "Assignments", is where you will find the assignments for each week. - 3.
+On the left column you will see tabs such as "Home", "Syllabus", "Announcemnets", "Discussion", "Grades", and so forth.

+- Click on the tab "Home" tab and scroll down to the "Canvas Help" icon to access the information you need to get started. - Under "Modules", is where you will find the assignments for each week.

 The week runs from Monday at 12:00 am through Sunday at 11:59 pm Eastern Standard Time (EST).
-It is your responsibility to complete all assignments (required unit reading, unit review questions and exams) when they are available for you to complete and submit before 11:59 pm on Sunday to receive credit. - 4.
-For the Discussion Questions, you are to completely answer the questions, and post your initial response by Thursday of the week the discussion is due.
+It is your responsibility to complete all assignments (required unit reading, unit review questions and exams) when they are available for you to complete and submit before 11:59 pm on Sunday to receive credit.

+For the Discussion Questions, you are to completely answer the questions, and post your initial response by Thursday 11:59pm of the week the discussion is due.
 This is to allow your fellow learners adequate time to comment on your work before the Sunday 11:59 pm deadline.

 Important Note: Please understand that in order to receive full credit for discussion posts, you must respond substantively to a minimum of two of your fellow learners' posts.
 What do I mean by substantively?
 I am glad you asked!
-To reply to a fellow learner merely "I like your post" is not substantive.
+To reply to a fellow learner merely "I like your"

+post" is not substantive.
 Rather, a substantive response could be, "Your discussion of the legal description as an important determinant in setting the property's price was very interesting.
 Although the address is necessary to locate the property, it is not sufficient to identify the property.
 Indeed, addresses are often renamed over time and even physical boundaries can change course, such as that of a local creek."